rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

   37: rustc_driver::run_compiler
 ```

 If you set `debug = true`, you will get line numbers for the stack trace.
-`debuginfo-level = 1` will also add line numbers, but `debug = true` gives
-full debug info.
 Then the backtrace will look like this:

 ```text
 stack backtrace: